reframejs/reframe/helpers/wildcard-api/examples.md

 };
 ~~~

-Let's imagine we want have a view showing the uncompleted todos and a second view showing the completed ones.
+Now let's imagine we want a view showing the uncompleted todos and a second view showing the completed ones.

 For that we add a parameter `completed` to our `getTodos` endpoint: